Shaq–Kobe feud

 Shaquille O'Neal (left) and Kobe Bryant helped the Lakers win three straight NBA titles.
 Though they played well together on the court, the pair had an acrimonious relationship at times in the locker room.

-The Shaq–Kobe feud was the conflict between National Basketball Association (NBA) players Shaquille O'Neal and Kobe Bryant, who played together for the Los Angeles Lakers from 1996–2004.
+The Shaq–Kobe feud was the conflict between National Basketball Association (NBA) players Shaquille O'Neal and Kobe Bryant, who played for the Los Angeles Lakers from 1996–2004.

-O'Neal and Bryant won three consecutive NBA championships (2000, 2001, 2002), and made an additional NBA Finals appearance in 2004.
+O'Neal and Bryant won three consecutive NBA championships (2000, 2001, 2002), and appeared in the 2004 NBA Finals.
 O'Neal was the NBA Finals MVP in each of their victories.
-Personal differences and arguments over their respective roles on the Lakers were followed by a trade that sent O'Neal to the Miami Heat while Bryant was re-signed as a free agent by the Lakers.
-Lakers head coach Phil Jackson wrote a 2004 book, The Last Season: A Team in Search of Its Soul, reflecting on the troubles Bryant and O'Neal had during their last season together.
+After years of arguments over their roles on the Lakers, a trade sent O'Neal to the Miami Heat while Bryant was re-signed as a free agent.
+Lakers head coach Phil Jackson wrote a 2004 book, The Last Season: A Team in Search of Its Soul, reflecting on Bryant and O'Neal's troubles during their last season together.